Executive summary of eligibility requirements 2 and 3.

 #6 Institutional Integrity: George Fox University is a Christ-centered University, and its Christian mission and Quaker heritage guide its interaction with its constituents and with the public.
 The University operates in an ethical manner consistent with its Christian mission and has policies and procedures in place to protect individual rights.

 #7 Governing Board: George Fox University is an independent University founded in 1891 by what has become Northwest Yearly Meeting of Friends Church (NWYM).
 A 42-member board governs the University.
 The Board of Trustees is responsible for monitoring the quality and integrity of the institution to ensure that the University’s mission and associated core themes are being achieved.
-The general superintendent of Northwest Yearly Meeting of Friends and the chair of the board of regents of George Fox Evangelical Seminary also serve on the board.
+The general superintendent of Northwest Yearly Meeting of Friends and the chair of the board of regents of Portland Seminary also serve on the board.
 The University employs no member of the board, nor has any financial interest.

 #8 Chief Executive Officer: President Robin Baker serves as the Chief Executive Officer of the University and the official adviser to the Chair of the Board of Trustees and its Executive Committee.
 The President, as educational and administrative head of the University, exercises general superintendence over all the affairs of the institution.
 The president serves as an ex officio member of the board without a vote.